How positive affirmations can boost children’s confidence

 Just by talking about positive affirmations, we can open up conversations with teenagers about mental health and wellbeing and positive coping tools.
 And when, as parents, we are able to share with teens our own areas of insecurities and the positive affirmations we might need to use ourselves, there is the potential to strengthen our bond with them.

 Children are never too young or old to start learning tools that will nurture their mental health and elevate their self-worth.
 Each child is different, so explore together the tools and positive affirmations that will help your child find their greatness!

-This is a guest post by Chrissy Brown, founder of Young Positive Minds which produces materials to help children. parents and educators use positive affirmations to support children’s self-esteem.
-Chrissy’s children are the models for the illustrations on their positive affirmation materials.
+This is a guest post by Chrissy Brown, founder of Motivational Mums Club.
+Chrissy’s children are the models for the illustrations on these positive affirmation materials.